Site map

 uniprint -printer lj -size 8 -hsize 0 -font /usr/share/fonts/truetype/ttf-dejavu/DejaVuSansMono.ttf

-You can even specify more then one font, creating a virtual font;
+You can even specify more than one font, creating a virtual font;

 uniprint -printer lp -size 8 -hsize 0 \